dradis/meta/readme.txt

 This can be done with by following these steps:
 - run "gem uninstall sqlite3" in the command line
 - run "gem uninstall RedCloth" in the command line
-- run "gem uninstall Bundler" in the command line
+- run "gem uninstall bundler" in the command line

 3. Running Dradis